tinymce/tinymce-docs/integrations/angular2.md

 * Install TinyMCE using NPM
   * `npm install --save tinymce`
-* In your `angular.json`, add `tinymce.min.js`, your desired theme (`.js`) and all required plugins in the "scripts" list of your Angular build declaration
+* In your `angular.json`, add tinymce, your desired theme and all required plugins in the `scripts` list of your Angular build declaration
   * Your script list might look like the following:
   ```json
   "scripts": [